Morality Matters. Why your brand should “Do No Evil.”

 The room was packed to the brim and felt to me more like waiting for an underground concert than a psychology professor’s lecture.
 I’m happy to report that scientists are now seemingly cool, which facilitates their findings being recognized and shared, and hopefully will inform and assist people from all walks of life, instead of just mainly academics.

 Below are two of Dr. Bloom’s findings, and how the information can be applied to the positioning of your personal and/or company brand.

 Dr. Bloom’s research at Yale has revealed that babies are able to judge the good and bad of other’s actions, feel empathy and compassion, as well as possess a rudimentary sense of justice.
 While the research shows that these traits are hard wired, he also illustrated how they are culturally evolved and some of the implications.
 He cited our societal changes in viewpoint on slavery and same sex marriages as examples of these shifts in perceptions.

 From a brand perspective, morality should extend to cogent actions and behaviors, but not take on a societal slant.
 For example, no one complained that Chic-fil-A wasn’t open on Sundays because of the company’s Christian owner’s beliefs.
-But when he spoke out against same sex marriage (not just once), it caused a significant uproar and multiple boycotts that lingered in the press for quite a long time.
+But when he spoke out against same sex marriage, it caused a significant uproar and multiple boycotts that lingered in the press for quite a long time.

 Do No Evil

 Dr. Bloom also related a rather startling story about a British woman who threw a cat into the garbage can ‘just for fun’.
 She was publicly shamed and harassed as a result of the sharing of the video of her cruel deed on social media.
 We as humans have an inherent sense of moral judgment and social media now can cause it to swell into punitive action, as it did in the case of this woman, who ended up receiving death threats for her actions.